frica/arewebro/README.md

 Close to be the stupidest application on Earth, but it was funny to reach a goal set by my friends :grin:

-This serves also as a playground to learn about UI development in Python and GitHub internals.
+This serves also as a playground to learn about UI development in Python, pytest, pyinstaller and GitHub internals.

 Built with [NiceGUI](https://github.com/zauberzeug/nicegui/)